SOS Children's Village Makeni

 In 2008, SOS Children’s Village Makeni won the award for NGO of the Year (photo: SOS archives)

 SOS Children’s Villages began working in Makeni in 2007 due to the great number of children in need in the region.
 Makeni was a rebel stronghold during the civil war and the town is still feeling the long-term effects of the violence.

-The children attend the SOS Kindergarten together with children from the neighbourhood.
+Education: The children attend the SOS Kindergarten together with children from the neighbourhood.
 This ensures that children from SOS families make friends and are integrated into the local community from a young age.
 Around 160 children attend the kindergarten.
 The children then go on to complete their education at the SOS Hermann Gmeiner primary school in Makeni, which is attended by around 300 pupils.
 The school is an important educational institution in the area, as many of its pupils may not otherwise have been able to attend school.

 Support for young people: Young people often struggle to find work and become independent in Makeni.
 SOS Children's Villages counsellors help young people complete their education or training, take on new responsibilities and prepare them to live on their own.